 That got my brain working…working really hard.
-There are so many things – but as I thought about it during a recent run in Central Park, it became clear to me.
+There are so many things – but as I thought about it during a recent run in Central Park, it became clear to me what I learned from traveling long term and being a nomad.

 When I was in college, the decisions of what I would major in weighed upon me heavily.
 After all, I looked at those decisions as how I would ensure security and entry into adulthood.
 This decision of what to major in was the paramount decision in my life; and I thought it would define my path into retirement.